ordina-jworks/ordina-jworks.github.io/_posts/2019-04-01-vuzix-blade.md

 One of the most important features of wearables is notification mirroring, which works out-of-the-box.

-With the Vuzix Blade also comes a [companion app](https://play.google.com/store/apps/details?id=com.vuzix.companion) for your Android or iOS Smartphone.
+With the Vuzix Blade also comes a [companion app](https://play.google.com/store/apps/details?id=com.vuzix.companion){:target="_blank" rel="noopener noreferrer"} for your Android or iOS Smartphone.

 This companion app allows you to configure settings, fetch images and videos from the device, manage installed apps and explore the Blade app store.